 * *Contact:* Peter Giblin firstname.lastname@example.org

 [[[< |>> IMG:enigma.jpeg ---- An original _ Enigma machine <<| ]]]

-both the main lecture and (if desired) the workshop that follows may be requested via https://docs.google.com/forms/d/e/1FAIpQLSfwpitlWnjIBDj5jIHkog8owivrZx_aSwltVrU2xlwA1k9Zpg/viewform.
+Tickets for the main lecture may be requested via https://docs.google.com/forms/d/e/1FAIpQLSfwpitlWnjIBDj5jIHkog8owivrZx_aSwltVrU2xlwA1k9Zpg/viewform.

 [[[> |>> IMG:JamesGrime.jpeg ---- James Grime, _ the presenter. <<| ]]]